 Whoever came up with scheduling social media posts is my hero!
 As a social media marketer, I can no longer do without social media tools that help me with this, and I think many with me.
+You should also read the social media strategy you can use along with this social media tools

 The biggest advantages are that you can work ahead, save time and choose the perfect timing.